 There you go folks, sally forth, grab a bottle, take a sip or cook up a cocktail!
 I’d love to hear what you make of it.

-And this is how to enjoy it best, on its own!
+In the recipe card below is how I enjoy it best – on its own!

-And if you buy it or use, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood.
+And if you buy it or use it, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood.